xflr6/features/docs/manual.rst

     $ pip install features

 For a system-wide install, this typically requires administrator access.
-For an isolated installation, you can run the same inside a virtualenv_.
+For an isolated installation, you can run the same inside a virtualenv_ or a venv_ (Python 3.3+ only).

 The pip-command will automatically download and install the (pure-python) fileconfig_ and concepts_ packages (plus dependencies) from PyPI.
-The latter provides the lower level `Formal Concept Analysis`_ (FCA) algorithms on which ``features`` is based.
+The latter provides the lower level `Formal Concept Analysis`_ (FCA) algorithms on which :mod:`features` is based.

 Features is essentially a convenience wrapper around the FCA-functionality of ``concepts``.